braboj/tutorial-git/git_tutorial.md

 The name of the link to the remote repository for push operations.

 ### Pull Request
-Originally a github specific term for merge requests from the side of view of the owner of the repository.
+Originally a GitHub specific term for merge requests from the side of view of the owner of the repository.
 Someone has pushed commits and want you to check them and merge them with the repository.